MicrosoftDocs/microsoft-cloud/docs/dev/m365-developer-proxy/how-to/Mock-responses.md

 The file contains an object with a `responses` array containing [response](https://github.com/microsoft/m365-developer-proxy/wiki/Response-object) objects.

-[responses.sample.json](https://github.com/microsoft/m365-developer-proxy/blob/main/m365-developer-proxy/responses.sample.json) is provided in the download ZIP which contains examples of mocked responses.
+The ZIP file with proxy binaries contains a [responses.sample.json](https://github.com/microsoft/m365-developer-proxy/blob/main/m365-developer-proxy/responses.sample.json) file, which contains examples of mocked responses.

-Using following configuration demonstrates a simple example that will return a mocked response when a request is made to get the current user details and return a 404 status code when a request is made to return the current users photo details.
+The following configuration demonstrates two mock responses for retrieving information about the current user.
+When you request information about the current user, proxy responds with a mock response.
+When you request the information about the user's photo, proxy returns a 404 status code.

 ```json
 {